 Only experienced programmers should access external DLLs.
-The MODULE routines can be a flexible and powerful tool, especially when they are used with the SASCBTL file, SAS formats and informats, and other SAS routines.
 When you access an external DLL, you are passing control of your computer from the SAS System to the DLL function.
-If this is done improperly, or if the DLL function is unreliable, you might lose data or have to reset your computer (or both). \triangle
+If done improperly, or if the DLL function is unreliable, you might lose data or have to reset your computer (or both). \triangle

-The general steps for accessing an external DLL routine are
+The general steps for accessing an external DLL routine are:

-- 1 Create a text file that describes the DLL routine that you want to access, including the arguments that it expects and the values it returns (if any).
-This attribute file must be in a special format. - 2 Use the FILENAME statement to assign the SASCBTBL fileref to the attribute file that you created. - 3 In a DATA step or SCL code, use MODULE, MODULEN, or MODULEC to invoke the DLL routine.
-The specific function that you use depends on the type of expected return value (none, numeric, or character).
+- 1 Create a text file that describes the DLL routine you want to access, including the arguments it expects and the values it returns (if any).
+This attribute file must be in a special format. - 2 Use the FILENAME statement to assign the SASCBTBL fileref to the attribute file you created. - 3 In a DATA step or SCL code, use MODULE, MODULEN, or MODULEC to invoke the DLL routine.
+The specific function you use depends on the type of expected return value (none, numeric, or character).
 (You can also use MODULEI, MODULEIN, or MODULEIC within a PROC IML step.)